 Our interest income consists primarily of interest earned on our cash, cash equivalents and short-term investments.
-Interest expense consists of the interest we have incurred under our loan and security agreements and the amortization of debt issuance costs.
-Other income and expense includes federal grants we have received, gains or losses recognized on transactions denominated in foreign currencies and other transactions not related to our operations.
+Interest expense consists of the interest we incur under our loan and security agreements and the amortization of debt issuance costs.
+Other income and expense includes gains or losses recognized on transactions denominated in foreign currencies and other transactions not related to our operations.